Ftalxx/Small-Projects-Compilation/Spotify-Album-Tracker/README.md

 If you encounter issues with authentication or data fetching, check your console for error messages and ensure your environment variables are correctly set.

 ## Contributing
-Credit to Ellie Popoca from Codedex.
+Credit to Ellie Popoca from Codedex for tutorial.
 Feel free to submit issues or pull requests if you encounter bugs or have suggestions for improvements.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.